people sorting through trash for recycling

 Did you know?

 You could take your Nestlé Professional plastic packaging to one of over 5,000 supermarket collection points for flexible plastic packaging in the UK where it will be recycled into items like bin bags and plastic lumber.
+Make sure you check the packaging for details on how to dispose.

 Packaging Nestle